cloudera/hs2client/README.md

 # hs2client: C++ Thrift client for Impala and Hive

+This is a new project to create a robust, high performance open source HiveServer2 client library in C++.
+In addition to being a useful component for other C++ projects needing to communicate with Hive, Impala, and any systems using the HiveServer2 protocol, we can also create interpreted language bindings for other languages, like Python and R.

+There is work still remaining to bring the project to feature-completeness with other Hive and Impala driver libraries:

+- SSL support
+- SASL Thrift transport (for secure clusters, or unsecure clusters configured to use the SASL transport)
+- Tools for asynchronous result set fetching

 ## Development bootstrap

 To build standalone thirdparty dependencies, ensure you are using a C++11